hellboyjae/claude-code/plugins/frontend-design/README.md

 ## What It Does

 Claude automatically uses this skill for frontend work.
-Creates production-ready code with:
+Creates production-ready code with:e

 - Bold aesthetic choices
 - Distinctive typography and color palettes